-&lt;sup>177 [Advertisement for Shadow Hills Estates model home], Desert Sun, March 16, 1956.
+181 [Advertisement for Shadow Hills Estates model home], Desert Sun, March 16, 1956.
 Doty designed an initial model home at the corner of Deep Canyon Road and Peppertree Drive that was built in 1956.
 Although his involvement in future homes is not documented, the homes that Wenck and others built in Shadow Hills are typical of his work, and many of them follow the same design/floor plan as the model home Doty is known to have designed.
 He also partnered with Wenck on a variety of other projects in Palm Desert.
 Further documentation is needed to understand the full scope of his involvement, as it appears that architect Richard Dorman may have also been involved, but it is clear that Doty was associated with Wenck.

-&lt;sup>178 "Shadow Village Project Starts," Desert Sun, May 2, 1959.
+182 "Shadow Village Project Starts," Desert Sun, May 2, 1959.

-&lt;sup>179 "Dream Homes Buys Shadow Village Lots," Desert Sun, May 31, 1960.

-of families also aided in the establishment of public schools (Palm Desert Middle School and Abraham Lincoln Elementary School) on adjacent land.
+183 "Dream Homes Buys Shadow Village Lots," Desert Sun, May 31, 1960; "California Dream Homes Starts P.D.
+Development," Desert Sun August 19, 1960.
+Because the California Dream Homes developer had a concurrent population to Palm Desert, and many of the homes were in fact occupied by young families.
+The provision of families also aided in the establishment of public schools (Palm Desert Middle School and Abraham Lincoln Elementary School) on adjacent land.

 Much more dramatic than Shadow Village was the development originally conceived as Palm City (1960) by developers Nel Severin and H. Marshall Secrest, who purchased over 550 acres of empty desert land far to the east of Palm Desert, straddling the border of La Quinta along Washington Avenue.
 Palm City was envisioned to be a self-sufficient community unassociated with another community, much like what the PDC had done with Palm Desert.
-Plans called for a development of upwards of 1,800 homes and apartments to accommodate a population of 4,000, complete with a shopping and health center, recreational facilities, and a golf course.
-180 Moreover, Palm City was intended to be a retirement community, upheld by an age requirement.
+Plans called for a development of upwards of 1,800 homes and apartments to accommodate a population of 4,000, complete with a shopping and health center, recreational facilities, and a golf course.184 Moreover, Palm City was intended to be a retirement community, upheld by an age requirement.
 While retirees had previously accounted for some of Palm Desert's population, many of them were diffused throughout a larger seasonal community and hadn't previously been concentrated in a purpose-built neighborhood like Palm City.

-Palm City homes were designed in nineteen models, many of which had Ranch, Polynesian, and other exotic influences, and a complex of apartment buildings was also developed.
-181 The developers succeeded in building the first unit of 450 homes, a portion of the second unit of another 450+ homes, a shopping center, various recreation buildings, and a cooperative apartment complex before the endeavor failed in 1963, at which point it was sold to another set of investors.
-182 The new owners renamed the development Palm Desert Country Club (formally associating it with Palm Desert), laid the streets for the third unit, dropped the minimum age requirements, and made general improvements.
+Palm City homes were designed in nineteen models, many of which had Ranch, Polynesian, and other exotic influences, and a complex of apartment buildings was also developed.185 The developers succeeded in building the first unit of 450 homes, a portion of the second unit of another 450+ homes, a shopping center, various recreation buildings, and a cooperative apartment complex before the endeavor failed in 1963, at which point it was sold to another set of investors.186 The new owners renamed the development Palm Desert Country Club (formally associating it with Palm Desert), laid the streets for the third unit, dropped the minimum age requirements, and made general improvements.
 While the majority of the neighborhood's residents were still retirees, an increasing number of families moved into the affordable homes.
-While Palm Desert had always been a seasonal community, neighborhoods like Shadow Village (Palm Desert Dreamhomes) and Palm City (Palm Desert Country Club) diversified its population, attracting a more middle-class and year-round clientele of families and retirees alike.
+While Palm Desert had always been a seasonal community, neighborhoods like Shadow Village (Palm Desert Dream Homes) and Palm City (Palm Desert Country Club) diversified its population, attracting a more middle-class and year-round clientele of families and retirees alike.